fsgsmartbuildings/abl-style-guide/README.md

     DEFINE VARIABLE cMemberName AS CHARACTER NO-UNDO.
     ```

-    * When define constants use UPPER_CASE
+    * When defining constants use UPPER_CASE

     ```openedge
     /* bad */